-SYNTHROID[®] can cause abnormal test results.
+SYNTHROID® can cause abnormal test results.
 Your healthcare professional will decide when to perform blood tests and other diagnostic tests and will interpret the results.

-Serious side effects and what to do about them Symptom / effect Talk to your healthcare professional Stop taking drug Only if severe In all cases and get immediate medical help UNKNOWN Heart problems: chest pain, rapid or irregular heartbeat, palpitations, shortness of breath ✓ Heart Attack: crushing chest pain that radiates to the left arm and/or jaw, sweating, nausea, vomiting, shortness of breath ✓ Serious Allergic Reactions: rash, hives, swelling of the face, lips, tongue or throat, difficulty swallowing or breathing ✓ Osteoporosis (decrease in bone mineral density): back pain, loss of height over time, stooped posture, broken bones ✓ Seizure (fits): muscle twitching, changes in emotions, confusion, \checkmark
+Serious side effects and what to do about them Talk to your health Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help UNKNOWN Heart problems: chest pain, rapid or irregular heartbeat, palpitations, shortness of breath ✓ Heart Attack: crushing chest pain that radiates to the left arm and/or jaw, sweating, nausea, vomiting, shortness of breath ✓ Serious Allergic Reactions: rash, hives, swelling of the face, lips, tongue or throat, difficulty swallowing or breathing √

-Serious side effects and what to do about them Symptom / effect Talk to your healthcare professional Stop taking drug Only if severe In all cases and get immediate medical help loss of consciousness with uncontrollable shaking Increased Pressure in the Brain (in children): headaches, vison problems or complete vision loss, seeing double, ringing in the ears, pain in the arms ✓ Slipped capital femoral epiphysis (a weakened hip joint in children): stiffness or pain in the knee or groin, walking with a limp, inability to bear weight on the affected side ✓
+Serious side effects and what to do about them Talk to your healt Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help Osteoporosis (decrease in bone mineral density): back pain, loss of height over time, stooped posture, broken bones ✓ Seizure (fits): muscle twitching, changes in emotions, confusion, loss of consciousness with uncontrollable shaking ✓ Increased Pressure in the Brain (in children): headaches, vison problems or complete vision loss, seeing double, ringing in the ears, pain in the arms ✓ Slipped capital femoral epiphysis (a weakened hip joint in children): stiffness or pain in the knee or groin, walking with a limp, inability to bear weight on the affected side ✓